xster/flutter-wiki/Setting-up-the-Engine-development-environment.md

  * git (used for source version control).

  * An IDE.
 [Android Studio with the Flutter plugin](https://flutter.io/using-ide/) is our flagship IDE.
 You can use whatever IDE you feel most comfortable with.
+See also the section at the bottom of this page for advice on setting up autocomplete with a tool called `cquery`.

  * An ssh client (used to authenticate with GitHub).